-My Brethren in the ministry, receive my affectionate salutations and my best thanks for your kind endeavors to promote the circulation of these sermons.
-I count myself thrice happy to have so many readers among the leaders of our Israel.
-And if, like the lad in the Evangelists, I may bring the barley loaves and small fishes which the Master may distribute to you, that by you thousands may be fed, we will all of us rejoice together.
-Brethren, I trust we long for souls and are not to be satisfied unless we see them saved.
-We give out medicine daily, but this would be sorry work if we did not see men healed.

-It is our duty to serve our Master even if no apparent success should crown our labors-but surely we are not faithful servants unless we long and pant after success.
+My Brothers in the ministry, receive my affectionate salutations and my best thanks for your kind endeavors to promote the circulation of these sermons.
+I count myself thrice happy to have so many readers among the leaders of our Israel; and if, like the lad in the Evangelists, I may bring the barley loaves and small fishes which the Master may distribute to you, that by you the thousands may be fed, we will all of us rejoice together.
+Brothers, I trust we long for souls, and are not to be satisfied unless we see them saved.
+We give out medicine daily, but this would be sorry work if we did not see men healed thereby!
+It is our duty to serve our Master even if no apparent success should crown our labors; but surely we are not faithful servants unless we long and pant after success.
 He is a brutal physician who, having administered the potion, is quite at ease whether the patient shall live or die.
-Let us hunger and thirst after conversions with a passionate longing which none but God Himself can satisfy.
-Let the terrors of Hell quicken our zeal to save men from them, for, alas, Brethren, they are dropping into them every hour.
+Let us hunger and thirst after conversions with a passionate longing which none but God Himself can satisfy!
+Let the terrors of Hell quicken our zeal to save men from them; for, alas.
+Brothers, they are dropping into them every hour.
 Let the preciousness of Christ impel us to great earnestness, for who can bear that He should be despised and rejected of men?
 Why must this Pearl be trod under foot of swine forever?
 Oh, why must the matchless beauties of Immanuel forever be forgotten?
 Time and eternity both stand behind us in the pulpit and cry, "Work while it is called today; the night comes, when no man can work."
 Let us not spare our arrows, for Death is shooting his shafts abroad.
 If men will not escape damning, it is certain that they cannot escape dying.
-Up then, each one of us, to our work and let nothing but the winning of souls content us.

-Forgive me if I use the language of Baxter on my own account, for when I see so many comfortable preachers at ease in Zion, I marvel the stones do not cry out against them.
-"I confess, for my part, I marvel at some ancient reverend men that have lived twenty, thirty, or forty years with an unprofitable people, among whom they have scarcely been able to discern any fruits of their labors.
-How they can, with so much patience, continue among them is beyond me.
-Were it my case, though I dare not leave the vineyard, nor quit my calling, yet I should suspect that it was God's will I should go somewhere else and another come in my place."
+Up then, each one of us to our work, and let nothing but the winning of souls content us!
+Forgive me if I use the language of Baxter on my own account, for when I see so many comfortable preachers at ease in Zion, I marvel the stones do not cry out against them!
+"I confess, for my part, I marvel at some ancient reverend men, that have lived twenty, thirty, or forty years with an unprofitable people, among whom they have scarcely been able to discern any fruits of their labors, how they can, with so much patience, continue among them!
+Were it my case, though I dare not leave the vineyard, nor quit my calling, yet I would suspect that it was God's will I should go somewhere else, and another come in my place, who might be better fit for them; and I would not be easily satisfied to spend my days in such a manner."

-This year has brought in its seals to the ministry at the Tabernacle in undiminished numbers, but, alas, how many are unconverted still.
+This year has brought in its seals to the Ministry at the Tabernacle in undiminished numbers, but, alas, how many are still unconverted!
 O for a harvest, a joyful harvest of souls!